 • Olive oil – A high-quality olive oil adds a rich flavor to your roasted garlic.

-Prepare.
-Preheat your oven to 450°F/230°C. Cut the top off of the garlic head, exposing all of the garlic cloves.
-Place the garlic head onto a piece of foil, then drizzle olive oil over the top.
-Fold over the foil and make sure it’s tightly sealed.
+• Prepare the garlic for roasting.
+Preheat your oven to 450°F/230°C. Cut the top off of the garlic head, exposing all of the garlic cloves inside.
+Next, place the garlic head onto a piece of foil and drizzle olive oil over the top.

 A knife slicing into a bulb of roasted garlic.